philmph/philmph.github.io/content/posts/2/index.md

 ---

-Others required files (`providers.tf`, `terraform.tf`, `variables.tf`) can be found in the Blog-Resources Git Repository linked in the References.
+Other required files (`providers.tf`, `terraform.tf`, `variables.tf`) can be found in the Blog-Resources Git Repository linked in the References.

 ## 🔚 Closing